marco262/my_wiki/data/curse_of_strahd/gm_notes/notebook.md

 * Make calendar page
 * Traumatize Orin/Marblepaw
 * Look into possibility of Ireena going to Strahd willingly (and how it will go horribly lol)
+* Have Strahd approach Orin to help him win over Ireena
+* Do more second/third degree interactions with Strahd
+* INTRODUCE THE BRIDES

 ## Notes for Next Session